tjcarney89/swift-dictionaryBillOrSteve-lab-ios-0217/README.md

 }
 ```

-If I asked you to add an instance variable to this Person class, in particular an instance variable that represents the persons name, you would declare a variable right below where you wrote the `class Person` like so:
+If I asked you to add a stored property to this Person class, in particular a stored property that represents the persons name, you would declare a variable right below where you wrote the `class Person {` like so:

 ```swift
 class Person {